mutiev/root-manifest-welcome/memo.md

 ###### me@midi:~$ cat memo.md

-Note: Testing post commit hook to copy memo.md to README.md and stage it for commit..
+Note: Testing post commit hook to copy memo.md to README.md and stage it for commit...
 Note: To update this file `cd ~/root-manifest-welcome/ && git pull && cd -`